lafncow/lafncow.github.io/_posts/2015-12-8-A-is-for-Adversarial.md

 The algorithm I have chosen is [Exp3](http://cseweb.ucsd.edu/~yfreund/papers/bandits.pdf){:target="_blank"}, which is short for _Exponential-weight algorithm for Exploration and Exploitation_.
 In terms of my situation:

- - **Exploration** - randomly choosing letters to determine my son's knowledge of the alphabet (also has the up-side of occassionally reinforcing letters he already knows)
+ - **Exploration** - randomly choosing letters to determine my son's knowledge of the alphabet (also has the up-side of occasionally reinforcing letters he already knows)
  - **Exploitation** - preferring letters that he has not done well on in the past

 Let's make some code!
 Here are my functions in R for assigning weights to letters and deriving probabilities from those weights.